 Was Mr. Gonzalez attacked excessively by this police K-9?
 Does he have a strong basis to file a lawsuit against the municipality and the officers which authorize the use of this K-9?
 Obviously so, particularly given that the victim had already surrendered to the police.
 The description the victim gives of this incident is consistent with the manner in which police train their canines to bite and hold.
 Namely, latching onto the subject, vigorously shaking, and holding the bite until commanded to release by the handler.
-Unfortunately, the technique of bite and hold is highly unreliable.
+Unfortunately, the technique of bite and hold is unreliable.
 And, studies have found that dogs trained in supposedly a less violent apprehension technique such as find and bark Are just as dangerous as bite-and-hold trained dogs.

 In general, lawsuits against police K-9 departments and their handlers are difficult to win.
-One reason for this is because the police K-9 handler may not represent accurately what happened during any given incident.
-Another reason is that the plaintiffs who file lawsuits are often minorities and these people may not present themselves well before a jury.
-Police departments vigorously defend their canine handlers and their partners. in canine handlers frequently cover-up for the behavioral mistakes their dogs make.
+One reason for this is because the police K-9 handler may not represent accurately what happened in any given incident.
+Police departments vigorously defend their canine handlers and their partners.
+Canine handlers frequently cover-up for the behavioral mistakes their dogs make.